 Sales and marketing.
 Sales and marketing expenses consist of personnel expenses, including sales commissions for our direct sales force and our market and business development workforce, as well as digital marketing costs, promotional costs, customer conferences, public relations, other marketing events, and allocated overhead costs.
+Sales and marketing expenses also include advertising and digital media costs associated with our efforts to acquire new consumer customers and build awareness for our direct-to-consumer offering.
 Personnel expenses include salaries, bonuses, stock-based compensation expense, and benefits for employees and contractors.
 We expect sales and marketing expense to increase in absolute dollars but remain relatively stable as a percentage of revenue over time.